dcollinsn/fab-docs/trp.md

 ### 8.4 Proxy Cards <a href="#8.4" id="8.4">#</a>

-Proxy cards are not permitted in official play.
+Proxy cards are not permitted in official play, unless officially issued by the Head Judge of the event.

 The Head Judge may issue a proxy card to a player at their discretion.
 In this case, the proxy card will be used during the tournament to represent an official Flesh and Blood card.
 The card is only legal for the duration of the tournament it is issued.
 Examples of when a proxy card may be issued are (but not limited to):